Ecwid/ecwid-api-docs/includes/_batch_api.md

 When making requests to Ecwid API, you may run into errors like 400, 500 and so on.
 This can happen to your batch requests too.

-So it's imoportant to know how Ecwid handles them and how you can control this.
+So it's important to know how Ecwid handles them and how you can control this.

 **Stopping on first failure**